 Every business is based on its financial strength.
 The main motive of every business is to earn profit and make money.
-This makes a good amount of cash flow the most important aspect of all businesses no matter what industry they are in and what type of stores they are operating.
-Particularly, in a brick-and-mortar store, the management of cash flow is a little bit more challenging than in an online store as the task includes more types of transactions (cash, digital payments, etc.).
-Understanding the pain point of every business owner and operator, we’ll are here to help.
-In today’s article, we’ll present you with meaningful tips to manage cash flow in your offline stores.
+This makes a good amount of cash flow the most important aspect of all businesses, regardless of industry and type of stores they operate.
+Particularly, in a brick-and-mortar store, cash flow management is a little bit more challenging than in an online store as the task includes more types of transactions (cash, digital payments, etc.).
+Understanding the pain point of every business owner and operator, we are here to help.
+In today’s article, we’ll present meaningful tips for managing cash flow in your offline stores.

 Importance of cash flow management

 Cash flow is the most important part and the core of any business.
-From small local to huge multinational companies, cash flow management is the foundation.
-If you are earning more and spending less as a firm, things are going well with your cash department.
-But if it is the other way around, everything becomes extremely complicated and unexpected.
+Cash flow management is the foundation from small local to huge multinational companies.
+If you earn more and spend less as a firm, things are going well with your cash department.
+But if it is the reverse, everything becomes extremely complicated and unexpected.
 That means it’s high time you started managing your cash flow.
 There are various reasons why you, as business owners and operators, must manage cash flow properly in your physical stores:

-- It keeps your offline store in a well-balanced condition and you will never run out of cash.
+- It keeps your offline store well-balanced and you will never run out of cash.

 - You won’t have to purchase goods in credit which will keep you free of the pressure.

 - Extended cash shortages can be easily avoided.